Posted by Jeremy Jarratt on

 Illustrations are a trendy way of making your products stand out on the shelves.
 They can be strategically designed to show how a product fits into a consumer’s lifestyle.
 Illustrations are proving to be more inventive than traditional graphics because of their uniqueness, distinct style, ability to harness brand storytelling, and making your brand appear human.

 Use the image of a leaf to indicate that a product is organic, gluten-free, or suitable for vegetarians.
-When choosing products on a shelf, a vegetarian shopper looking a gluten-free product may choose the one with the picture of a leaf.
+When choosing products on a shelf, a vegetarian shopper looking for a gluten-free product may choose the one with the picture of a leaf.
 Also, an image of a leaf on a label can imply freshness, especially for groceries and fruits.

 Use images of pets for your pet food labels and packaging.
 Pet images help to connect with people’s hearts and heads as they shop.
 Ensure you choose the right breed during your selection process because it says a lot about your product.
 Instead of portraying pure breeds only, you can depict mixed breed pets on your labels to show customers that you care for pets across the board.